jissac/SDCND/Term1/Behavioral_Cloning/README.md

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

+### More Data
+After training the model weights on the provided dataset, I tweaked the model further by collecting more simulation data.
+I drove backwards around the track in order to combat the left-turn bias present in track one.
+I also drove off-center and weaved left and right in order to train the network how to respond when it goes off to the side of the road.

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.